nguyentito/miscalgo/README.md

 * Haskell
   * Calculator for arithmetic expressions with an ad-hoc parser (written in high school; the code is rather ugly)
+  * Longest increasing subsequence (using a binary tree instead of an array)
 * OCaml
   * Huffman encoding (also written a very long time ago!)
   * Quadtree-based solution to a Prologin exercise (this is *not* the